e1093051/ip/docs/README.md

 For Example: `todo sayHi`

-Suppose the list initally has no task, then you will get output from the bot:
+Suppose the list initially has no task, then you will get output from the bot:

 ```
 Got it.
 I've added this task: